smitius/stock-dashboard/README.md

-stock-dashboard
-dash app to visualize daily stock values
+stock-dashboard: dash app to visualize daily stock values

 How to run locally on server: